D2RD4D3D1D2DI

 D2R has always had a ceiling on its potential audience.
 Battle.net is a fine platform, but it's Blizzard's platform — players who prefer Steam have consistently reported friction in the purchase and installation process, and the lack of Steam features (achievements, friend notifications, community hub) made D2R feel like a second-class citizen compared to other ARPGs on the platform.

 Steam is where Path of Exile lives.
 It's where Last Epoch launched.
 It's where the ARPG community congregates.
 D2R's absence from that ecosystem was a genuine competitive disadvantage for player acquisition.
-The Infernal Edition launch changes that — not just with a port, but with exclusive content, Workshop support, and Deck compatibility that gives players actual reasons to choose the Steam version.
+The Infernal Edition launch changes that — a native Steam SKU with cross-progression to Battle.net and Steam Deck compatibility gives players actual reasons to choose the Steam version.

-The Steam achievement list at launch includes 47 achievements, ranging from trivial ("Complete Act I") to genuinely challenging ("Defeat the Colossal Ancients without dying").
-These sync with the new Battle.net achievement system, so your Steam achievements reflect your actual game progress regardless of which client you used to earn them.
+The Steam achievement list at launch includes 43 achievements, ranging from trivial ("Complete Act I") to genuinely challenging endgame objectives.
+These sync with the Battle.net achievement system, so your Steam achievements reflect your actual game progress regardless of which client you used to earn them.

 Infernal Edition